GeppettoJS/backbone.geppetto/README.md

 Do you have any business logic in your app that doesn't necessarily belong to a view?
 For instance, you might have some code that loads some backing data which is shared across many views.
 Sure, you could place that business logic in your outer-most view, but then that view would be responsible for telling the sub-views whenever new data is available.
 Wouldn't it be great if we could completely decouple our shared client business logic from our views?

 Well, now we can!
 Each Context has a registry where you can assign a named event to an associated Command.
 Whenever you want some work to be done, you simply dispatch an event onto the Context's Event Bus, and the appropriate command will automagically get instantiated, carry out its job, and clean itself up.
 You may choose to have the Command dispatch another event when its work is done, so that any observers (such as Views) can be notified.

-### How Many Contexts Do I Need?
-Like most questions about application structure, the answer is the familiar and often-frustrating, "It depends."

-The best way to understand Contexts is to step back and think about which pieces of your application could theoretically exist as their own totally independent applications.

-*   Single-Context Apps: If your app has many sub-views, which all need to communicate but could not really function on their own, then you might benefit from a Single-Context app.
-You can still benefit from a loosely-coupled architecture using the Context's Service Locator pattern, and the Command Registry to keep your business logic neat and tidy.

-*   Multiple-Context Apps: If I have a multi-tabbed application, for instance, where each tab has its own self-contained UI, its own backing data, and its own business logic, then you might consider creating one Context per tab.
-After all, the tab generally doesn't need to communicate with other tabs, nor should other tabs be informed of what actions are taking place within its boundaries.
-Depending on your app's needs, you may choose to have one "parent" Context that represents the outer application shell, which handles global things like navigation, tab creation, etc.  See the example app below for a demo of communicating between parent and child contexts.

 ### Creating a Context